 How to Choose the Best Backpacking Sleeping Bag

-Quilts provide the same function as a sleeping bag – keeping you warm while you sleep – and many in the ultralight backpacking community favor them over sleeping bags for the weight savings.
-Since sleeping bags are still the most common choice for backpackers, this article will focus on them and leave an overview of quilts for another day (or night, more appropriately).
-Before going any further, it must be noted that a sleeping bag is only as good as the sleeping pad it is used with and the shelter or tent it is used in.
-Detailed discussion of sleeping pads and shelters surpasses the scope of this article by a country mile, but guides to each of those can be found at the previous two links.
+Before going any further, it must be noted that a sleeping bag is only as good as the sleeping pad (see our sleeping pad guide here) it is used with and the shelter or tent it is used in.
+Detailed discussion of the most appropriate sleeping pad and shelter surpasses the scope of this article by a country mile, but guides to each of those can be found at the previous two links.

 Temperature Ratings